berrytechnics/repair-tix/docs/INTEGRATIONS.md

 # Integration Setup Guide

-This guide explains how to configure third-party integrations for RepairForge.
+This guide explains how to configure third-party integrations for RepairTix.
 All integrations use a "Bring Your Own Key" (BYOK) model, meaning you provide your own API keys and credentials.

 ## Overview

-RepairForge supports integrations with various third-party services:
+RepairTix supports integrations with various third-party services:

 - **Email**: SendGrid, Mailgun, Resend, AWS SES, Brevo
 - **Payments**: Stripe, Square (coming soon)